gilch/hissp/docs/style_guide.rst

 it is acceptable to additionally use discarded symbols like ``_#,`` within a line to indicate greater separation than the extra spaces.

+These are also used in the doorstop ``_#/`` used to hold open a trail of brackets.

 "Docstrings"
 ++++++++++++

-Prefer docstrings over comments where applicable.
+Prefer docstrings over semicolon comments where applicable.

 Docstrings describe interface and usage;
 they are not for irrelevant implementation details internal to their containing object.

-"Private" helper functions/classes/modules (conventionally named with a leading underscore) need not have docstrings at all, but again, prefer docstrings over comments when applicable, in which case they describe an interface internal to their object's container, but still do not describe their object's implementation details.
+"Private" helper functions/classes/modules (conventionally named with a leading underscore) need not have docstrings at all, but still, prefer docstrings over comments when applicable, in which case they describe an interface internal to their object's container, but still do not describe their object's implementation details.